Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 7.  ### Question7
-Which four types of tests can be included in an automated test hamess?
+Which four types of tests can be included in an automated test harness?

 - [x] Performance.
 - [ ] Exploratory.